TatianaFokina/my-articles-and-talks/links-en.md

 - [The Web in 2022](https://youtu.be/ZY-2VzzkmJg) (Doka's stream).
 - [Accessibility audit of Doka](https://youtu.be/NaO57Py3JK4) (Doka's stream).
-- Barriers in the Web ([the presentation](https://tatianafokina.github.io/talks/web-barriers/) и [the video on YouTube](https://youtu.be/-KLa5UBpK6o)), Конференция о цифровой доступности, The Accessibility Conference.
+- Barriers in the Web ([the presentation](https://tatianafokina.github.io/talks/web-barriers/) и [the video on YouTube](https://youtu.be/-KLa5UBpK6o)), The Accessibility Conference.
 - Accessible features and where to find them ([the presentation](https://docs.google.com/presentation/d/1yy_CoFHCSts4_bSJXofXT2rCSSfSR6T9NiLM02V_6_s/edit?usp=sharing) and [the video on YouTube](https://youtu.be/s8JwoE91xcA)), The Accessibility Conference.

 ### 2020